If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are

 - Support local merchants by visiting local markets.

 It is so awesome when we can help to empower the local economy.
-In addition, it is a great way to learn and understand the people, their culture, and background.
+In addition, it is a great way to learn and understand the people, their culture, and their background.

 As James Michener said, “If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay home”.

 While planning your next destination, learn as much as you can about the local culture is a big part of being a responsible tourist.
 Learn what they eat, how they eat, what is their main religion(s), how they dress, how they greet each other, etc.